OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_goal_models.md

  Max.   :11.000                    Max.   :2513980.0                                                                                                  Max.   :2013                                                                                                                                                        NA's   :63
 ```

-2. Combine all the data layers into one formatted data file.
+2. **Combine all the data layers into one formatted data file**.
 Select only the columns we need with _select_, change the row format to columns with _spread_, and change the column names to something easier to use with _rename_.

 ```
 rk = D %>%